DEADLINE APPROACHING: Berger Montague Advises Super Micro Computer (NASDAQ: SMCI) Investors To Inquire About A Securities Fraud Class Action By Octobe...

 (MENAFN- GlobeNewsWire - Nasdaq) PHILADELPHIA, Oct.
-18, 2024 (GLOBE NEWSWIRE) -- Securities fraud lawsuits have been filed against Super Micro Computer, Inc. (“Super Micro” or the“Company”) (NASDAQ: SMCI).
-The lawsuits have been filed on behalf of purchasers of Super Micro securities between February 2, 2021 and August 28, 2024, inclusive (the“Class Period”) .
+25, 2024 (GLOBE NEWSWIRE) -- Nationally recognized law firm Berger Montague PC informs investors that a lawsuit was filed against Super Micro Computer, Inc. (“Super Micro” or the“Company”) (NASDAQ: SMCI) on behalf of purchasers of Super Micro securities between February 2, 2021 and August 28, 2024, inclusive (the“Class Period”) .

+Investors that suffered losses from Super Micro (NASDAQ: SMCI) investments can follow the LINK below for more information regarding the lawsuit:

 According to the complaint, throughout the Class Period, Super Micro and senior executives reported strong demand, surging revenue growth, and increased product shipments.
 The Company also represented that it adhered to U.S. and other applicable trade control regulations, including the fact that it had made no sales in the Russian Federation during 2023 and 2024, and no sales to the Russian Federal Security Service (“FSB”).